 A clear investment objective is essential.
 If you invest for the long-term you should ignore short-term movements as you are otherwise likely to experience that what you have gained on the swings you will loose (or even more!) on the roundabouts.
+In the long-term you should not expect more than inflation plus 5% on your retirement capital, which implies an acceptable level of risk with an equity allocation of not more than 75% and a wide spread across asset classes and individual script.
 If you invest with a shorter term horizon, this in our view is certainly not the time to get into the market.

-Since our market has recovered nicely to the end of September it is a good time to offload some equity exposure for the investor wishing to follow a more cautious strategy.
-Remember that our typical prudential balanced portfolios give you a pretty wide spread of assets with a heavy equity weighting, and at times of panic as we have experienced recently, all assets, barring cash, will loose value in the short term until sense returns to markets.
+Since our market has recovered nicely to the end of September it is a good time to offload some equity exposure for the investor wishing to follow a more cautious strategy or who intends to access retirement capital within the next 12 months.